gamemann/Test-Kernel-Modules/testnet2/README.md

 # More Advanced Netfilter Kernel Module
 ## Description
 A more complex netfilter kernel module.
 In this module, any incoming UDP packets with the destination port `8888` will be sent back to the host it came from.
-Thing is basically a ping-pong effect.
+Basically a ping-pong effect.

 Two lines will be outputted every time an incoming packet matches the above and is sent back.
 Output will be located in `/var/log/kern.log` and here is an output example: